-- 5. The number of Acacia pubescens plants in the Wingecarribee local government area population is very low with an estimate of fewer than 100 mature individuals in a recent survey (OEH in litt.
+- 4. The number of Acacia pubescens plants in the Wingecarribee local government area population is very low with an estimate of fewer than 100 mature individuals in a recent survey (OEH in litt.
 2016).
 Acacia pubescens reproduces clonally and it is difficult to define a separate individual plant due to the presence of many suckering stems (NSW NPWS 2003).
 Hence it is likely that there may be fewer than 100 plants.
-Seed production is generally low for this species and for the little seed that is produced, seed predation is high (NSW NPWS 2003). - 6.
+Seed production is generally low for this species and for the little seed that is produced, seed predation is high (NSW NPWS 2003). - 5.
 The distribution of the population of Acacia pubescens in the Wingecarribee local government area is very highly restricted.
 The extent of occurrence and area of occupancy (AOO) were both estimated to be 4 km2.
-The AOO is based on 2 x 2 km grid cells, the scale recommended for assessing AOO by IUCN (2016). - 7.
+The AOO is based on 2 x 2 km grid cells, the scale recommended for assessing AOO by IUCN (2016). - 6.
 A number of threats to the Acacia pubescens population in the Wingecarribee local government area have been identified, including habitat loss and degradation.
 The only known site of the population is located on a road reserve in a highly modified rural-residential area and is surrounded by cleared private land.
 Many sections of the road verge are cleared and mown and/or planted with exotic vegetation including environmental weeds (S. Douglas in litt.
 2016).
 Road maintenance activities and mechanical damage are threats to the population.
 Browsing by livestock has been observed (OEH in litt.
 2016) and is also a threat.
 Potential hybridisation with Acacia baileyana, a species that is not native to the area but has naturalised extensively nearby, is a recognised threat to A. pubescens (NSW NPWS 2003, OEH 2016).
-By having a very highly restricted geographic distribution and occurring at only one location, the population of A. pubescens in the Wingecarribee local government area is prone to the future effects of human activities or stochastic events within a very short time period. - 8.
-The population of Acacia pubescens (Vent.)
-R.Br. in the Wingecarribee local government area is eligible to be listed as an Endangered population as, in the opinion of the Scientific Committee, it is facing a very high risk of extinction in New South Wales in the near future as determined in accordance with the following criteria as prescribed by the Threatened Species Conservation Regulation 2010:
+By having a very highly restricted geographic distribution and occurring at only one location, the population of A. pubescens in the Wingecarribee local government area is prone to the future effects of human activities or stochastic events within a very short time period. - 7.
+The NSW Scientific Committee, established under the Threatened Species Conservation Act 1995, made a Preliminary Determination to support a proposal to list a population of Acacia pubescens population in the Wingecarribee local government area as an endangered population as, in the opinion of the NSW Scientific Committee, the population is facing a very high risk of extinction in NSW in the near future as determined in accordance with Clauses 11, 13, 14 and 15 of the Threatened Species Conservation Regulation 2010: - 8.
+The Preliminary Determination was placed on public exhibition for comment from 28th April, 2017 to 23rd June, 2017. - 9.
+On 25th August, 2017 the Threatened Species Conservation Act 1995 was repealed and replaced by the Biodiversity Conservation Act 2016. - 10.
+Under Clause 4.1(5) of the Biodiversity Conservation Regulation 2017 a population of a species is not eligible to be listed as threatened if the species is separately listed as a threatened species under the Biodiversity Conservation Act 2016. - 11.
+Acacia pubescens (Vent.)
+R.Br. (family Fabaceae) is currently listed as a Vulnerable species in Part 3 of Schedule 1 of the Biodiversity Conservation Act 2016.